Find out whether your property is exempt from Council Tax charges.

 - unoccupied and unfurnished exemption (landlords, period between tenants)

-- unoccupied and unfurnished and undergoing major or structural alteration
+- unoccupied and undergoing major or structural alteration

 - exemption for a church manse